 There are abilities in dementia.
-These are and should be recognized as strengths – skills that people can still use to enjoy daily life.
+These are and should be recognized as strengths—the skills that people can still use to enjoy their lives.
 What are these skills?

-It’s intuitive thought that enables us to do the fun things in life: to be creative, enjoy beauty in all its forms, feel our own feelings and read the moods and feelings of those around us.
-Intuitive thought helps us gather and enjoy sensory data – everything we can see, hear, taste, smell and touch.
-When caregivers realize that their loved ones are able to do these things, they can fill their lives with sensory stimulation and beauty, while taking care of rational thinking for them.
-The result is companionship and mutual enjoyment of the present.
+It’s intuitive thought that enables us to do the fun things in life: to be creative, enjoy beauty in all its forms, feel our own feelings and interpret the moods and feelings of those around us.
+Intuitive thought helps us gather and enjoy sensory data—everything we can see, hear, taste, smell and touch.
+When caregivers realize that their loved ones are able to do these things, they can fill their lives with sensory stimulation and beauty, while taking care of rational thinking tasks for them.
+The result is companionship and mutual enjoyment in the present.

 Because I recognize that my clients continue to experience the present despite dementia, we can experience companionship and enjoy our time together.
-I make sure that their experiential selves are given lots of positive stimulation, although I don’t expect them to recall it later.
+I make sure that their experiential selves are given lots of positive stimulation, and I don’t expect them to be able to recall it or explain it later.

-The tools of mindlessness.
 I believe mindlessness is as valuable to those of us with dementia as mindfulness is to those of us with healthy brains.
 Without rational thought, people with dementia lose the ability to follow the steps of a task or tune out distractions.
+They become unable to focus their attention on something at will.
 This makes simple tasks like getting dressed or eating a meal difficult.

-However, if they are still in their own homes – where they have performed a task many times before – they can use muscle memory and automatic thinking scripts (the tools of mindlessness) to continue to function more successfully for longer.
+However, if they are still in their own homes—where they have performed a task many times before—they can use muscle memory and automatic thinking scripts (the two tools of mindlessness) to continue to function more successfully for longer.

 When we are caring for people with dementia, our focus should be on what they can do, not on what they cannot do.
 Putting our focus on their strengths enhances companionship and lowers stress for all.